WildSeaTurtle/slow/README.md

 A standard HTML5 document structure.
 Metadata in the <head> section, including the document's character set, viewport settings, and a title.
-Basic styling using an internal <style> element.
-Sections for a header, navigation, main content, and footer.
-Links within the navigation (<nav>) that anchor to different sections in the main content.
+Basic styling using an internal <style> element. *766d8 dhjkah Sections for a header, navigationBasic styling using an internal <style> element., main content Links within the navigation (<nav>) that anchor to different sections in the main content.
 Sections (<section>) with headings (<h2>) and paragraphs (<p>).
 A simple footer.